 Should the read head encounter a blot or dark mark on the optical tape several different things can happen.
-If the mark is small the most common issue is a loss of counts.
+If the mark is small (see several small blots in the picture above) the most common issue is a loss of counts.
 As the read head passes over the blot nothing will be recorded in terms of position.
 Of course the telescope has moved through the angle of the blot and so a pointing error will occur.
 A 1 centimeter (linear) blot can cause a pointing error of a degree or more.
 A 5 millimeter blot can certainly put objects out of the field of view.
 Thus there are a few things to note: